1,000+ Opportunities

 Cohort 5 Quality Counts RFP Scoring Rubric Cohort 5 Allowable Cost Guidance Cohort 4 CSP Grant Applications and Rubrics CFIG Cohort 3 Resource Documents Cohort 3 Indiana Charter School Facilities Incentive Grant (CFIG) Subgrantee Application Cohort 3 CFIG Allowable Cost Guidance CFIG Cohort 3 Scoring Rubric Indiana Department of Education School Financial Reports (Form 9) Licensing Verification and Information System (LVIS) Dr. Jenner Scheduling Requests

-Based on current listing details, eligibility includes: Charter schools in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Charter schools in Indiana.
+Confirm the full requirements in the official notice before applying.